The nomination package for the Blavatnik Awards for Young Scientists in the UK contains the following documents:

-Once the Nomination Form is complete, all files have been uploaded, and Letters of Support have been requested, the ‘Submit the Nomination’ button will be activated at the bottom of the nomination page.
+Once the Nomination Form is complete, all files have been uploaded, and Letters of Support have been requested, the ‘Submit’ button will be activated at the bottom of the nomination page.

 Once a nomination has been submitted, the nominator will receive an on-screen confirmation notice and an automated email, which is also sent to the nominee.

 Nominations may not be edited after submission; however, nominators may view the nominations and check the status of the letters of support by logging into their accounts.
 If you discover any issues with the nomination after submission, please contact us at BlavatnikAwardsUK@nyas.org.

 For general questions about nomination procedures, please consult the Frequently Asked Questions page.